fssrepository/myscoutee-old/README.md

 Other:
 ------

-Preliminarly it was kotlin, mysql/neo4j and ionic based, which has been transformed to java, mongodb, pwa.
+Preliminarly it was kotlin, mysql/neo4j and ionic based (own android and ios plugins), which has been transformed to java, mongodb, pwa.